 - Any “deal-breakers”

-You could even make a list of questions to ask your new perspective Dom or sub.
-Stand firm for your needs and values, and don’t accept anything less.
+You could even make a list of questions to ask your new perspective Dom or sub partner.
+Above all, stand firm for your needs and values, and don’t accept anything less.
+Be willing to say no to someone who doesn’t meet your standards.
 You deserve it.

 Remember, right now you are your future partner’s Dom or sub.